rootw4re/tylercubell.github.io/about.md

 date: 2015-08-28 11:00:00
 permalink: /about/
 ---
-Full stack developer from the Greater Boston Area.
+Developer from the Greater Boston Area.

 <div class="container">
     <div class="row">